JoelOtter/termloop/_examples/README.md

 You've started at the top of a pyramid - how many levels down can you get before you're helplessly lost?

 This is a bit of a bigger example, showcasing Termloop's collision detection, as well as level offsets, which can be used to simulate camera movement.
 The mazes are all randomly generated using [Prim's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim.27s_algorithm).
+This example also gives a demo of how Termloop's debug logging works.

 To run: